Academic Progress and Graduation

 Convocation

 Each year, the School of Public Health holds a convocation ceremony in May, planned by Graduate Student Life.
-Visit the convocation page for details.
+Visit the convocation ceremony page for details.